Software-Improvement-Group/sigridci/docs/capabilities/system-security.md

 ### A note on seeing the same file/finding multiple times
 * **A specific finding** is counted once, but it may be visible in multiple views.
 This could be because e.g. there is certain overlap in classification of the model that you have chosen as a view.
-* **A specific line** may be counted multiple times if it refers to multiple CWEs: a count is applied for each possible security risk.
+* **A specific line** may be counted multiple times if it refers to multiple *CWEs*: a count is applied for each possible security risk.
 See also [security FAQ elaboration on multiple views of the same finding](faq-security.md#why-does-the-finding-list-count-certain-findings-twice).

 ## Analyzing security findings